mamemo/CNN-Semantic-Segmentation/code/README.md

 # Code Folder

-In this folder you will find all necessary files to train and test an binary CNN model for classification.
+In this folder you will find all necessary files to train and test an binary CNN model for segmentation.

 ## Files
 * [__dataset.py:__](./dataset.py) This file creates a custom dataset and dataloaders to read and load your own images.